-Fingering is one of the most underrated sex techniques.
-It’s fantastic for numerous reasons, and should be one of your core sexual activities – not just a token part of foreplay.
+Fingering feels amazing when done right, so should be one of your core sexual activities – not just a token part of foreplay.

-And if you finish early, or she doesn’t typically orgasm during intercourse, your smoothly dexterous fingertips can come to the rescue.
+And if you finish early, or she doesn’t typically orgasm during intercourse, your finger can come to the rescue and ensure you both reach climax.

-In this article, I’ll explain exactly how to finger a woman, from the basics to more advanced techniques that will send her over the edge.
+In this article, I’ll explain exactly how to finger a woman, from the basics to more advanced techniques that will ensure she has amazing orgasms.

 Why is fingering so good?

-There are some solid reasons to include fingering in your erotic craft:
+There are some solid reasons to include fingering during sex:

 - In 2018, a large survey of 25,000 women showed manual stimulation with sex massively increases the chance of orgasm.
 Just 35% always orgasm during sex, and 65% usually.
 But with manual included, it jumped to 86%.